siemens/pydcc/doc/pydcc.md

 # PyDCC user guide

-User guide for those who want to use PyDCC for their application.
+This document is a user guide for those who want to use PyDCC for their application.

 ## Installing the PyDCC library

-However, we decided to pospone the publication of our software module.
-Thus, we have to use this alternateve.
+However, we decided to postpone the publication of our software module.
+Thus, we have to use this alternative.
 ```python
 git pull
 git checkout <version>